-The Government wishes to state clearly once again that its general attitude, as set out in paragraph 5 above, inter alia, involves agreement with the Commission's finding that the objective of self-determination for the various population groups will, in the circumstances prevailing in the Territory, not be promoted by the establishment of a single multi-racial central authority in which the whole population could potentially be represented, but in which some groups would in fact dominate others.
+The Government wishes to state clearly once again that its general attitude, as set out in paragraph 5 above, inter alia, involves agreement with the Commission's finding that the objective of self-determination for the various population groups will, in the circumstances prevailing in the Territory, not be promoted by the establishment of a single multiracial central authority in which the whole population could potentially be represented, but in which some groups would in fact dominate others.
 (Report, p.
-55, paras.
+55. paras.
 183 to 190.)
 The Government also endorses the view that it should be the aim, as far as practicable, to develop for each population group its own homeland, in which it can attain self-determination and self-realization.
 (Report, p.
 55, para.
 190.)
-The Government of the Territory, including areas now owned by White persons, should be made available to certain non-White groups.
+The Government moreover accepts that for this purpose considerable additional portions of the Territory, including areas now owned by White persons, should be made available to certain non-White groups.
 And it shares the view that there should be no unnecessary delay in taking the next steps in regard to this important aspect of the development of the population groups concerned.
-In view, however, of all the abovementioned considerations, no decisions are at present being taken on any of the recommendations concerning the constitution of homelands as self-governing areas, the demarcation of their boundaries and changes in their forms of government.
+In view, however, of all the abovementioned considerations, no decisions are at present being taken on any of the recommendations concerning the constitution of homelands as self-governing areas, the demarcation of their boundaries and changes in their forms of government, expert enquiry as already dealt with in paragraph 15 above.